 In order to determine eligibility for any federal financial aid program, students must file a Free Application for Federal Student Aid (FAFSA) and have the results sent to Tennessee Tech University.
-The Financial Aid Office will accept results through electronic transmission with the Central Processing System (CPS).
-Student eligibility is determined only through the CPS of the Department of Education using the Federal Methodology need analysis formula.
-The Financial Aid Office must have an official EFC before eligibility for any fund may be determined.
+The Financial Aid Office will accept results through electronic transmission with the FAFSA Processing System (FPS).
+Student eligibility is determined only through the FPS of the Department of Education using the Federal Methodology need analysis formula.
+The Financial Aid Office must have an official SAI before eligibility for any fund may be determined.
 FSEOG grants are awarded only to students who qualify for a Pell Grant.
 Students must have remaining need of at least \$100 after the Pell Grant has been awarded to be entitled to an initial award of FSEOG.
 Due to limited funding and awarding to the most-neediest students.
-Tennessee Tech University awards first to students with an EFC of \$0.
+Tennessee Tech University awards first to students with a SAI of -1500 to 0.
 Tennessee Tech also reserves FSEOG funds for use throughout the award year for late awards and spring only awards, based on the same eligibility requirements.